How safe are the residence halls and apartments?

 What is expanded housing?

 Expanded housing may be temporary.
 If spaces in standard residence hall rooms become available, expanded housing residents could be reassigned to a permanent space.
-If an expanded student moves out, the remaining students will be charged the regular room rate for the duration of their stay in a regular residence hall room that had been converted to accommodate an additional person.
+If an expanded student moves out, the remaining students will be charged the regular room rate for the duration of their stay.
 Housing & Residential Life offers assistance for cross-campus moves.
 More information

 Am I required to have a meal plan?
 Am I able to change it during the year?

-We believe that dining service is an integral part of residential life.
-Therefore, meal plans are required of students living in any of the eight residence halls.
-The University has six residential restaurants and offers convenient, flexible meal plans that are perfect for students.
+We believe dining service is an integral part of residential life.
+Therefore, meal plans are required of students living in any of the nine residence halls.
+The University has seven residential restaurants and offers convenient, flexible meal plans that are perfect for students.
 Students living in one of the three apartments are not required to have a meal plan, as they have cooking facilities in their unit.

-Meal plan changes can be made to your application until May 31, you may also change your meal plan through the second week of the first semester.
+Meal plan changes can be made to your application until May 31st.
+You may also change your meal plan through the second week of the first semester.

 For more information on meal plan choices, options for students with special dietary needs and other services, please visit the University Dining Website.